 Waterproofing & Tile Prep

-Here's the thing about shower waterproofing -- the tile isn't what keeps the water out.
+The tile is not what keeps the water out of your walls.
 Tile and grout are porous.
 The real barrier is behind the tile, and if that layer fails, you're looking at mold, rot, and a full tear-out that costs 10x what doing it right would have cost.
 We see botched waterproofing jobs constantly, and it's almost always because someone skipped steps or used the wrong materials.

 Overview

-Here's the thing about shower waterproofing -- the tile isn't what keeps the water out.
+The tile is not what keeps the water out of your walls.
 Tile and grout are porous.
 The real barrier is behind the tile, and if that layer fails, you're looking at mold, rot, and a full tear-out that costs 10x what doing it right would have cost.
 We see botched waterproofing jobs constantly, and it's almost always because someone skipped steps or used the wrong materials.

 What to Know